 The complaint caused Ripple’s market value to decrease, and the effects continue to reverberate: “Ripple’s XRP, which used to be #3 [in the top 10 cryptos by market capitalization] … now ranks #7 with a $52 billion market as investors across the United States remain unable to buy or sell the digital asset.”
 The complaint also triggered wild speculation and flamewars, a My Cousin Vinny spoof directed at the SEC, and predictions that this case may go all the way up to the Second Circuit.

-Is XRP a digital asset subject to securities laws or a currency exempt from security laws?
+Is XRP a digital asset subject to securities laws or an exempt currency?

 Pictured: Brad Garlinghouse, Ripple CEO, and Chris Larsen, Executive Chairman of Ripple’s Board of Directors.